awsdocs/amazon-personalize-developer-guide/doc_source/users-datasets.md

 ## Categorical metadata<a name="user-categorical-data"></a>

- Amazon Personalize uses categorical data, such as a user's gender or membership status, when identifying underlying patterns that reveal the most relevant items for your users\.
-You can use categorical metadata to filter recommendations based on a user's attributes\.
+With the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) or [Personalized\-Ranking](native-recipe-search.md) recipes, Amazon Personalize uses categorical metadata, such as a user's gender or membership status, when identifying underlying patterns that reveal the most relevant items for your users\.

+With all recipes, you can import categorical metadata and use it to filter recommendations based on a user's attributes\.
 For information about filtering recommendations see [Filtering recommendations](filter.md)\.

  To use categorical data, add a field of type `string` and set the field's categorical attribute to `true` in your schema\.
 Then include the categorical data in your bulk CSV file and incremental item imports\.
 For users with multiple categories, separate each value using the vertical bar, '\|'\.
 For an example of a schema with a categorical field see [Users schema example](#schema-examples-users)\.